Contact us to request a trial of ClustrixDB.

 Built as a drop-in replacement for MySQL that scales out linearly in cloud environments, ClustrixDB’s default deployment is architected to replicate data automatically across three (3) nodes.
 Our patented Rebalancer distributes and rebalances data across the nodes to avoid hotspots for the life of your deployment.
 ClustrixDB provides both automatic query parallelization across nodes, as well as automatic continued availability in the case of instance downtime or outage.
 Most importantly, there are no application changes needed—ClustrixDB appears to the application as a single logical MySQL RDBMS, leveraging the MySQL protocol.
 Since the Rebalancer does all the work, and it is transparent to developers, you can scale down your deployment easily with Clustrix's elastic scale capabilities.

-Flex Out and Flex In with Elastic Scale
+Flex Up and Flex Down with Elastic Scale

 ClustrixDB's elastic scale makes you a hero to the DevOps budget owners.